Primalsoup

 I love kitsch, crafts, stories in all forms, and the faint chaos of DIY.
 In another life, I’d be a stand-up comic with a sharp eye and terrible stage lighting.

 I still hum 2000s Hindi soap intros and advertising jingles that haven’t aired in decades.
 That brief career in TV writing?
-Let’s call it “method research.”
+Let’s call it method research.

 I live in Bangalore, but dream of a city by the sea.
 If home is where all our attempts to escape cease, I haven’t found mine yet.